Shell and initialization

 Note to those who build or install their own software: Be sure to load the same modules when you run your software that you had loaded when you built it, including the compiler module.

 Each module has both a name and a software version number.
 When more than one version is available for the same name, one of them is designated as the default.
-For example, the following modules are available for the Intel compilers on Oakley: (Note: The versions shown are out of date but the concept is the same.)
+For example, the following modules are available for the Intel compilers on Owens: (Note: The versions shown are out of date but the concept is the same.)

 - intel/12.1.0 (default)